 - Clare Cain - Trails Stewardship Director - firstname.lastname@example.org

-- Liz Hughes, CVA - Manager of Events and Volunteer Engagement - email@example.com
+- Liz Hughes, CVA - Manager of Volunteer Engagement - email@example.com

 - Marty Gosselin - Marketing and Communications Director - firstname.lastname@example.org